Debugging and testing

 Transactions with intentional errors

-Sometimes it’s useful to make negative tests, featuring intentional errors and throwing specific exit codes.
+Sometimes it’s useful to perform negative tests featuring intentional errors and throwing specific exit codes.

-Example of such Jest test closure in Blueprint:
+An example of such a Jest test closure in Blueprint:

-Note, that to track down transactions with a certain exit code, you only need to specify exitCode
+Note that to track down transactions with a certain exit code, you only need to specify the exitCode

 method of expect()